Hello! This is Lauretta from Hong Kong SAR!

 Goodie bags, movie-watching parties, competitions… all those friendly faces are always ready to help.
 I was once in an interview for a Student Co-ordinator role in UYIPC.
 The staff who interviewed me knew how nervous I was and kept the conversation light and pleasant because that’s just how nice they are.

-Later, they even remembered that I’d applied, and they offered me the opportunity of being a Student Ambassador instead, so I could share my experience of studying in York.
+Later, they even remembered that I’d applied, and they offered me the opportunity of being a Student Content Creator instead, so I could share my experience of studying in York.

 The lovely university campus